Citing Orwell’s ‘1984,’ judge orders Trump administration to return slavery exhibits removed from Philadelphia museum

 “The American people will have no patience for any museum that is diffident about America’s founding or otherwise uncomfortable conveying a positive view of American history, one which is justifiably proud of our country’s accomplishments and record,” White House officials wrote to the Smithsonian in December.

-Last year, the American Battle Monuments Commission, a small, little-known federal agency, also took down a cemetery display in the Netherlands that commemorated the contributions of African American WWII soldiers and highlighted the discrimination they faced.
+Last year, the American Battle Monuments Commission, a small, little-known federal agency, also took down a cemetery display in the Netherlands that commemorated the contributions of Black WWII soldiers and highlighted the discrimination they faced.

 The-CNN-Wire